bancron/set-game-cli/README.md

 to implement with lower and upper case.
 Since we require a third value, I have chosen to use lower case, upper case, and "super case", where super case is the unicode codepoint for upper-case [blackboard bold](https://en.wikipedia.org/wiki/Blackboard_bold).

-## Motivation
-This game was inspired largely because I realized it is extremely simple to implement gamewide Set-checking.
-For each card pair, there is a single third card which completes the Set, so we simply need to iterate over each pair of cards in the board and check for the presence of that card.